andoludo/trano/docs/tutorials/first_model.md

 ```python title='Test tutorials'
     from trano.main import create_model

     create_model(
         "./first_model.yaml",
     )

 ```
-### General Explanation
+## General Explanation

-The code snippet imports the `create_model` function from the `trano.main` module and calls it with a specified YAML configuration file to initialize a model.
+The code snippet imports the `create_model` function from the `trano.main` module and invokes it with a specified YAML configuration file to create a model.

-### Function Description
+## Description and Parameters

 - **Function**: `create_model`
-- **Purpose**: To create and configure a model based on the provided settings in a YAML file.

-### Parameters Description
-- **`"./first_model.yaml"`**
+- **Import Source**: `from trano.main`
-  - **Type**: String
+- **Parameter**:
-  - **Description**: Path to the YAML file containing model configuration.
+  - `file_path`: A string indicating the path to the YAML file (e.g., `"./first_model.yaml"`) that contains model configuration settings.

 ## Generated Modelica model

-The following code snippet represents the generated Modelica model corresponding to the configuration file above.
-You can copy and paste this code into a Modelica editor to run the simulation, provided that the necessary libraries, such as the Buildings library, are loaded in the simulation environment.
+The following code snippet is the generated Modelica model based on the configuration file above.
+You can copy this code and paste it into a Modelica editor to run the simulation, provided that the necessary libraries, such as the [Buildings Library](https://example.com), are loaded within the simulation environment.

 ```modelica
 package first_model